Types of Product Liability

 Consumer Protection Cases

 In situations where a product does not cause injury but is unusable as a result of a design or manufacturing defect, North Carolina allows consumers to bring claims to recover the cost of the product.
 These cases are often less complex, as they do not involve personal injury, but an experienced product liability attorney will still be a valuable resource that can make the difference between you winning or losing your case.
-Regardless of the type of product liability case you have, the experienced attorneys at Auger and Auger can help.
+Regardless of the type of product liability case you have, the experienced accident and injury lawyers at Auger & Auger can help.
 Call us today for a free, no obligation consultation to discuss the specifics of your product liability case and how we can help your recover the compensation you are entitled to.